Recognizing Abuse and What to Do About It

 Things You Can Do to Help Prevent Child Abuse

 Suggestions from the Child Welfare League of America

 - Volunteer your time.
 Get involved with other parents in your community.
 Help vulnerable children and their families.
 Start a playgroup.

 - Discipline your children thoughtfully.
 Never discipline your child when you are upset.
 Give yourself sometime to calm down.

 - Examine your behavior.
 Abuse is not just physical.
 Both words and actions can inflict deep lasting wounds.

 - Teach children their rights.
 When children are taught they are special and have the right to be safe, they are less likely to think abuse is their fault, and more likely to report an offender.

 - Support prevention programs.
 Too often, intervention occurs only after abuse is reported.

 - Know what child abuse is.
 Physical and sexual abuse clearly constitutes maltreatment, but so does neglect, or the failure of parents or other caregivers to provide a child with needed food, clothing and care.

 - Know the signs.
-Unexplained injuries aren’t they only signs of abuse-depression.
-Emotional and behavioral changes such as those listed above can also indicate abuse.
+Unexplained injuries aren’t the only signs of abuse.
+Depression, emotional and behavioral changes such as those listed above can also indicate abuse.